amir-samiee/chemical_equation_balancer/README.md

 pip install numpy
 python3 balancer.py
 ```
+(-you might need to use "sudo" command before the first 4 lines- example: `sudo apt update`)

 # Test some reactions
 If you enter "test", the program will show you some reactions and balances them.